Skip to Content

 Are you looking to celebrate Halloween by getting out of town to do something special?
 We recommend heading to Savannah, which is considered to be one of America’s Most Haunted Cities.

-For a spooky introduction to this coastal city, book this 2-Hour Paranormal Mystery Tour, this Haunted History and Ghosts Walking Tour, or this Ghosts & Gravestones Trolley Tour.
+For a spooky introduction to this coastal city, book this History and Haunts Candlelit Ghost Walking Tour or this Savannah Dark History and Ghost Encounter Walking Tour.
 Moreover, Savannah hosts various fun and frightening events during the fall, like Markster Con’s Vampire Ball, Wag-O-Ween, and A Nightmare on Congress Street Halloween-Themed Bar Crawl.

 Did you enjoy this post?
 Pin it for later!